quantgirluk/ICMM/README.md

 This repository contains the materials prepared for the short course/workshop "A Short Introduction to Monte Carlo Methods in Financial Mathematics", which I gave in the context of the 5th International Conference on Mathematical Modelling (5ICMM).

-The course was aimed to undergraduate students and general audience.
+The course was aimed to undergraduate students and general audience interested on Financial Mathematics.

 ### General objectives

 - Get students interested on financial mathematics and maybe even on pursuing a career as a Quant after graduating or after finishing postgraduate education.
-- Show the type of problems that Quants encounter in their jobs as well as the kind of mathematical tools that are required to solve them.
+- Show them the type of problems that Quants encounter in their jobs as well as the kind of mathematical tools that are required to solve them.
 - Illustrate how mathematical concepts are translated into code in Python

 ### Specific objectives